 If you had to teach a class at AAU, what would it be?

 I’m not sure if I can be really specific, as I always want to encompass so much in anything I do, but it would be some combo of international development studies, humanitarianism, visual politics, and communication.

 Canadian stereotype you’re excited to experience?

 Umm, I’m really not sure if I have any stereotypes about Canadians other than they apologize a lot.
 Actually, poutine is supposed to be some signature Quebecoise dish that I’m very apprehensive about because it just seems like a culinary disaster, but maybe it will be good?

-Last month, you presented her MA thesis „The Moral Dilemmas of Humanitarian Aid: Visual Representation in Humanitarian Imagery and its Implications“ at the 11th Pan-European Conference on International Relations.
-What has the conference has been like?
+Last month, you presented your MA thesis „The Moral Dilemmas of Humanitarian Aid: Visual Representation in Humanitarian Imagery and its Implications“ at the 11th Pan-European Conference on International Relations.
+What has the conference been like?